browep/brower-walk/README.md

 # BrowerWalk
 #### A memory-bound proof-of-work algorithm for cryptocurrencies

 BrowerWalk is a memory bound proof-of-work algorithm that is resistant to ASIC and GPUs.
 It is bounded by the read/write speed and size of the system's Random Access Memory.
-The algorithm relies on creating a very large scratchpad ( 512MB currently ) created using a 128bit seed and the xorshift128+ random number generator.
+The algorithm relies on creating a very large scratchpad ( 512MB currently ) from a 128bit seed and the xorshift128+ random number generator.

 High level pseudo-code